Grading System and Satisfactory Academic Progress

 Student Appeal Process

 A student who does not attain the satisfactory academic standard has the right to appeal the determination.
 In order to execute the appeal, the student needs to complete the following elements.
-A student will have two weeks (14 days) from receiving the notification to complete a SAP appeal.
+A student will until the Friday of Week 2 of the current semester to complete a SAP appeal.

-1. Obtain and fill out an Academic Probation Appeal form.
+1. Obtain and fill out an Academic Success form.
 This was included in the notification but can also be obtained here.

 1. On their form, they should include their success plan on how to improve their GPA or Pace Rate.